We’ve put together these tips to make online and offline meetings more accessible and inclusive for deaf people and those with hearing loss.

 If you’re going to use British Sign Language (BSL), don’t blur your background because your hands may become blurred when you sign.

-Make sure the recording includes interpreters and captions.
-Share the recording after the meeting for reference.
+Make sure the recording includes captions and a transcript, and share the recording after the meeting for reference.

 Download our video calls poster (PDF, 76KB)